cryptax/cryptax.github.io/content/posts/ins2025-wheelofluck.md

 This challenge consists in a jackpot gain.
 To get the flag, we need to win and get a balance of 100000 CHF (we're in Switzerland).
 The game is available remotely (`nc wol.insomnihack.ch 7777`) and a local ELF x86-64 binary copy is provided (but without the flag).

 > I didn't personally flag this challenge, but worked on it and enjoyed it.
-Another team mate flagged it before me :)
+Another team mate flagged it :)
 > Then, a few days later, I looked at it more in depth, and found an even quicker way to flag.

 ## The game